TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 *   investors
 *   CA Transparency in Supply Chains Act

-JCPenney credit card pay bill check balance apply now JCPenney is Your One-Stop Shop for Clothing, Furniture, Appliances and More!
+JCPenney credit card pay bill check balance apply now JCPenney is Your One-Stop Shop for Back to School &.
+College Dorm Essentials!
 At JCPenney, we're dedicated to bringing you the very best in stylish and affordable goods.
-From home furniture and decor to fashionable clothing for women, men and kids--we've got everything you're looking for.
-Outfit the kitchen with new and improved appliances at unbeatable prices, then shop for the kids from our official Disney store.
-Your journey towards better value starts now, online or in your closest JCPenney store!
+With the upcoming school year, you've got to be well prepared, and we're here to help out with that!
+From school supplies and backpacks to dorm bedding and decor, you can find everything you need to go back to school in style.
+Headed off to college?
+Take a look at our handy dorm room checklist to make sure you're not forgetting anything.
+Your journey towards better value starts and ends with us, online or in your closest JCPenney store!
 Popular Searches

 *   labor day sales
 *   homecoming dresses